 Why I Love This Recipe

 Anytime I need rice for a recipe, I make this Instant Pot Jasmine Rice and know it's going to be perfect every time.
-It only takes a few minutes to cook and a few more to rest and you have delicious rice for any meal!
+It only takes a few minutes to cook, like my Easy Ramen Noodle Recipe, and a few more to rest and you have delicious rice for any meal!

 You are never going to want to cook rice any other way.
-This recipe will work with any type of electric pressure cooker, not just the Instant Pot.
+This recipe will work with any electric pressure cooker, not just the Instant Pot.

 How to Make Instant Pot Jasmine Rice

-When the timer goes off, allow the steam to naturally release for 10 minutes then manually release the rest of the steam.
+Step 2: Pressure cook on high for 7 minutes.
+When the timer goes off, allow the steam to release naturally for 10 minutes then manually release the rest of the steam.

 There is no need to soak jasmine rice before cooking it in the Instant Pot, just give it a rinse.
 Place the rice in a strainer and put it under running water for a minute or two until the water is clear.
 Soaking jasmine rice for a long period of time will make it soggy and clumpy.